RUB: Evaluating Residual Knowledge in Unlearned Models: Related Work

 \section{Related Work}

 \textbf{Machine Unlearning.} Machine Unlearning~\citep{Cao2015} was introduced to remove specific data influences from models for privacy and security.
-The most straightforward approach, retraining from scratch, has become impractical for large models like LLMs due to its high computational cost.
-To address this, researchers have developed alternative methods, including exact and approximate unlearning.
-Exact unlearning~\citep{Golatkar_2020_CVPR} aims to make an unlearned model indistinguishable from one retrained from scratch without the forgotten data.
-SISA~\citep{bourtoule2021machine} achieves this by training on disjoint data shards and retraining only the affected shards.
+The most straightforward approach, retraining from scratch, has become impractical for large models like LLMs due to their high computational cost.
+To address this, exact and approximate unlearning are proposed.
+Exact unlearning~\citep{Golatkar_2020_CVPR,bourtoule2021machine} aims to make an unlearned model indistinguishable from one retrained from scratch without the forgotten data.
 Given scalability challenges, approximate unlearning offers a more practical alternative by relaxing constraints to improve efficiency while maintaining acceptable performance.
 First-order methods use Taylor series expansions to update model parameters, while second-order methods incorporate the inverse Hessian matrix for more precise adjustments~\citep{warnecke2021machine}.
 Recently, SalUn~\citep{fan2024salun} improved stability and accuracy by using a weight saliency map to update parameters at varying rates.
 Despite these advancements, existing methods remain vulnerable to sophisticated attacks that extract forgotten information, raising critical privacy and security concerns.